-Information concerning the Corporation's independent auditors, the audit committee's pre-approval policy for audit services and our principal accountant fees and services is contained in the Corporation's 2005 Proxy Statement under the heading "COMMITTEES AND MEETING DATA" and the section labeled "Audit Committee", and "Independent Accountant Fees".
+Information concerning the Corporation's independent auditors, the audit committee's pre-approval policy for audit services and our principal accountant fees and services is contained in the Corporation's 2006 Proxy Statement under the heading "COMMITTEES AND MEETING DATA" and the sections labeled "Audit Committee", and "Independent Accountant Fees".

-Part IV
+PART IV

 Item 15.
-Exhibits, Financial Statement Schedules and Reports on Form 8-K
+Exhibits and Financial Statement Schedules